Frighteningly many are!

 But here’s the problem

-Although there are plenty of signs that investors are reviewing and adjusting retirement incomes in response to changing investment conditions, a worrying proportion are just not taking any notice of the underlying investment performance of their portfolio.
+Although there are plenty of signs that investors are reviewing and adjusting retirement incomes in response to changing investment conditions, a worrying proportion is just not taking any notice of the underlying investment performance of their portfolio.

 3 in 10 respondents of the research admitted they did not know if their investments had suffered any significant falls in value since starting drawdown.
 These people are effectively relying on ‘chance’ when it comes to retirement income sustainability.

 As you would expect me to say, good advice can be worth its weight in gold.
-A sudden fall in the value of people’s investments – and the possibility of that, is always present – could turn a sustainable investment withdrawal strategy into a disaster.
+A sudden fall in the value of people’s investments – and the possibility of that is always present – could turn a sustainable investment withdrawal strategy into a disaster.

-A good adviser can help navigate these complex income issues and ensure you do not accidentally slide towards retirement disaster.
+A good adviser can help navigate these complex income issues and ensure you do not accidentally slide towards a retirement disaster.

-If you are concerned about the sustainability of your income in retirement, contact us to today.
+If you are concerned about the sustainability of your income in retirement, contact us today.
 We can review your current situation and let you know what options are available to you.

 This article has been prepared in good faith and based on Midlands Investment Agency’s understanding of the law and interpretation thereof at the time of creation.
 The contents should not be regarded as specific advice and we always recommend that specific advice is sort from a qualified professional.
 No responsibility can be accepted by Martin Dodd or Midlands Investment Agency Ltd., for any loss that may occur by a person acting or refraining from acting on the basis of this article.

 Martin Dodd author of the Financial Freedom Formula